AriFordsham/GHCWiki/plugins/reinitialize-globals.md

 ## Background

-### CoreMonad.reinitializeGlobals
+### `CoreMonad.reinitializeGlobals`

-For unfortunate reasons I don't fully understand ([\#5355](https://gitlab.haskell.org//ghc/ghc/issues/5355), [\#5292](https://gitlab.haskell.org//ghc/ghc/issues/5292)), the host compiler and plugins have distinct copies of global variables (unless the host compiler dynamically loads libHSghc, eg on Windows; see the next section).
+For unfortunate reasons I don't fully understand ([\#5355](https://gitlab.haskell.org//ghc/ghc/issues/5355), [\#5292](https://gitlab.haskell.org//ghc/ghc/issues/5292)), the host compiler and the set of all plugins each have distinct copies of global variables (unless the host compiler dynamically loads libHSghc, eg on Windows; see the next section).
+All plugins share the same copy, so there are at most two copies.
 The current workaround is `CoreMonad.reinitializeGlobals`, which every plugin is supposed to call at the beginning of its `install` routine.
 This function overwrites the plugin's global variables with the corresponding values of the host compiler's.
 It requires a little plumbing to make this work but not much, and the plugin author sees only `reinitializeGlobals`.

 The long-term plan is to eventually totally avoid having two separate images of the ghc library and then redefine `reinitializeGlobals = return ()`.